Sending Larry Nassar to prison is just the beginning for survivors

 "Because we were backed by such a wonderful army who we knew experienced the same things, we just started gaining confidence."

+Actress Taryn Akemi Look, a former member of USAG's rhythmic national team, said the women's bravery inspired her to speak for the first time on Wednesday.
+She commended Judge Rosemarie Aquilina for putting the women's stories at the center of Nassar's sentencing.
+Throughout the hearing, Aquilina consoled the women and offered words of support.

+"We are so grateful for how she has handled so delicately our souls and our lives," Look said.
+"We need change.
+This needs to end here."

-Since the sentencing began, Sterling Riethman said she and others had received messages of gratitude from people around the world "who have not had the voice to come forward."
+Sterling Riethman said she and others had received messages of gratitude from people around the world "who have not had the voice to come forward."
 The messages served as reminders that they're not alone, and that a cultural shift is underway, she said.

 "We are just a small part of this movement happening," she said.
 "There is no doubt there is a movement."